How to Open a Canadian Bank Account From USA without Leaving Home

 Is it safe?
 Wise is registered and regulated in the US – and also covered by FINTRAC in Canada, and a range of other global bodies in the other countries it trades in.

-Fees for the Wise Account
+Fees for the Wise account

 There are no minimum account amounts, no monthly fees and no maintenance fees on the Wise account.
-The key Wise fees you’ll pay are:

-• Fees from 0.41% for switching between currencies and sending international payments
+• Fees from 0.43% for switching between currencies and sending international payments

 • 9 USD one off charge to get a Wise debit card